-The Company's short-term financial instruments consist of cash and cash equivalents, receivables, accounts payable and the lines of credit.
-The Company adjusts the carrying value of financial assets denominated in other currencies such as cash, receivables, accounts payable and the lines of credit using the appropriate exchange rates at the balance sheet date.
+The Company's short-term financial instruments consist of cash and cash equivalents, accounts receivable, accounts payable and lines of credit.
+The Company adjusts the carrying value of financial assets denominated in other currencies such as cash, accounts receivable, accounts payable and lines of credit using the appropriate exchange rates at the balance sheet date.
 The Company believes that the carrying values of these short-term financial instruments approximate their estimated fair values.